-- 2.202.24 The time frame for convening a section 32 meeting is short.
-For meetings that involve a large number of parties or particularly complicated evidence, the Panel may convene the meeting and then adjourn for such time as the Chairperson Panel directs while evidence is gathered, submissions are prepared and/or logistics are organised. - 2.212.25 Where the Panel anticipates that it will adjourn a section 32 meeting, for example to deal with procedural matters at a reconvened meeting, or organise logistics, etc., it may consult with the parties for input.
+2.24 The time frame for convening a section 32 meeting is short.
+For meetings that involve a large number of parties or particularly complicated evidence, the Panel may convene the meeting and then adjourn for such time as the Panel directs while evidence is gathered, submissions are prepared and/or logistics are organised.

+2.25 Where the Panel anticipates that it will adjourn a section 32 meeting, it may consult with the parties for input.
 The Panel is unlikely to adjourn a section 32 meeting if it has issued temporary restraining orders, since these orders cannot be extended without the Panel making a determination of non-compliance with the Code under section 32(3)(b).